ibm-cloud-docs/hybrid-workloads/hybrid-access-tutorial.md

    - Roles and actions: Administrator
 1. Click **Add**.

-To optimize and monitor resources once the infrastructure is in place, the {{site.data.keyword.powerSys_notm}} administrator needs the following access:
+To optimize and monitor resources after the infrastructure is in place, the {{site.data.keyword.powerSys_notm}} administrator needs the following access:

 1. Select the following role and service:
    - Service: {{site.data.keyword.mon_full_notm}}